alchemyst/parallel_experiment/README.md

 The job consists of touching a corresponding .out file for a large number of .inp files in `data`, simulating calling some simulation code on input files.

+If you have just cloned this repository run

+    python builddata.py

+to create this directory.

 The Python file which actually does this work is called `runner.py`:

     import sys